-We were expecting to pay full price at each, but were happy to find that we were regularly offered deals and discounts at the specialty dining restaurants throughout the cruise.
+While on board, we were offered deals and discounts at the specialty dining restaurants throughout the cruise.
 Often, during breakfast or as we returned from our excursions, we were approached by crew members offering deals like 2-for-1 or half off at a particular restaurant.
-So we just waited for those opportunities to present themselves before making our dinner reservations.
-Don’t think you have to book everything in advance.
+In order to save money, we waited for those opportunities to present themselves before making our dinner reservations.

 Celebrity’s Specialty Dining Restaurant Choices